-The Fund qualifies as a unit trust under the provisions of the Income Tax Act (Canada).
+The Fund qualifies as a mutual fund trust under the provisions of the Income Tax Act (Canada).

 As at the last taxation year-end, the Fund had no capital losses and no non-capital losses available to be carried forward.